ruvela/college-life-study/index.md

 ## Introduction

 The overall goal of the Undergraduate Longitudinal Brain Study (ULG) is to increase our understanding of how lifestyle factors (for example, physical activity, sleep patterns, substance use, etc.) affect brain development during the critical period of [emerging adulthood](http://jeffreyarnett.com/ARNETT_Emerging_Adulthood_theory.pdf).
-This is a 4-year study that involves visiting our laboratory 3 times a year (2 assessment visits and a brief check-in visit).
+This is a 4-year study that involves visiting our laboratory 3 times a year (2 assessment visits and a brief check-in visit), and completing at-home online tasks.
 This study is open to freshmen students (ages 18-19) at The University of Texas at Austin.

 Each year, we will be conducting a comprehensive assessment of your physical health, mental and emotional health, substance use, social factors, and neurocognitive function.
 These assessments provide a rich dataset for us to learn about different changes that occur throughout college.
 We ensure that all data will be kept confidential and stored in a secure and encrypted server.